YahyaGrb/mlflow_rasa_hp/README.md

 `Hyperopt_rasa` is a more complete workflow that spans a search space in search for best parameters.
 It uses Mlflow prallelism and multithreading for faster execution.

-Same as for `track_rasa`, you can use this project running `mlflow run hyperopt_rasa --env-manager=local ` from root directory.
+Same as for `track_rasa`, you can use this project running `mlflow run hyperopt_rasa --env-manager=local <pass you own params if needed>` from root directory.

 You can track the results in Mlflow running `mlflow ui` and opening `http://127.0.0.1:5000` from you browser.